zeroc-ice/ice-demos/cpp/README.md

 ### Prerequisites

-The makefiles require GNU make.
+The Makefiles require GNU make.

 On macOS, the command-line demos require the Xcode Command Line Tools (use `xcode-select --install` to install them).